dwr2118/dwr2118/README.md

 - Trying to explore the world of CS one repo at a time!
 - You can reach me at drlazala@gmail.com

-- Currently working on: Discord Music Bot!
+- Currently working on: getting an A+ in my closes B)